hereandnowai/sathyabama-be-cse-aiml-pt1-07-2025-hands-on-professional-training-on-genai-and-ai-agents/README.md

 > **Forge Your Future: Master Production-Grade AI and Secure Your Dream Job Before You Graduate.**

-This repository contains the curriculum and resources for the intensive, hands-on Professional Training on Generative AI and AI Agents, conducted by the AI product development team at **HERE AND NOW AI** for the students of Sathyabama University.
+This repository contains the curriculum and resources for the intensive, hands-on Professional Training on Generative AI and AI Agents, conducted by the AI product development team at **HERE AND NOW AI** for the students of Sathyabama University..

 The age of AI is not coming; it's here.
 This program offers a direct path from the classroom to the cutting edge of technology.
 We don't just talk about AI; we build and deploy enterprise-grade AI solutions daily.
 We channel this real-world expertise directly into our Professional Training sessions to empower the next generation of AI pioneers.